raphaelquintao/QRedshiftCinnamon/README.md

 ## Changelog
 * 2.0.3
-  * Max temperature incresed to 12000k
+  * Max temperature increased to 12000k
 * 2.0.2
   * Added auto-update based on GitHub releases.
   * New icons for sunset and sunrise.